williamouyang/okta.github.io/_source/_docs/how-to/validate-id-token.md

 ---
 layout: docs_page
-title: Validating ID Tokens
+title: Validating ID Tokens on a Client
-excerpt: How to validate ID tokens in your server-side application
+excerpt: How to validate ID tokens in your client-side application
 ---

 ## Overview

-If your are building a modern app or APIs, you likely want to know if your end-user is authenticated.
-This is important to give context or to protect APIs from unauthenticated users.
-You can use Okta to authenticate your end-users and issue them signed access and ID tokens, which your application can then use.
-It is important that your application only uses the access token to grant access, and not the ID token.
-For more information about this, see the (jakub.todo) section below.
+If

-> For more information on issuing access tokens, see here (jakub.todo).
+> For more information on issuing ID tokens, see here (jakub.todo).

-Once the signed tokens are issued to the end-users they can be passed to your application, which must validate them.
-There are two ways to verify a token: locally, or remotely with Okta.
-The token has been signed with a JSON Web Key (JWK) using the RS256 algorithm.
-To validate the signature, Okta provides your application with a public key that can be used.

-We will now cover the terms used in this document, and an explanation of why you should use access tokens instead of ID tokens for this use case.
+We will now cover the terms used in this document, and an explanation of why you should use ID tokens for this use case.

 - If you'd like to jump straight to the local validation steps, click here: (jakub.todo)
 - If you'd like to see how to validate a token directly with Okta, click here: (jakub.todo)